praveen-jangre/TheFlyweightPattern/README.md

 The Flyweight Structural design pattern aims to optimizes memory usage by sharing common data among instances.
 * Separates the permanent and the changing parts
 * Clients provide the changeable, extrinsic state
-* The intrinsic, immutable state gets shared between flyweight objects The pattern reduces memory usage by sharing common objects across multiple contexts.
+* The intrinsic, immutable state gets shared between flyweight objects.

+The pattern reduces memory usage by sharing common objects across multiple contexts.

 ## How it works